patmorin/comp4804/README.md

 These are the resources for my course COMP4804: Algoritms II.

-If you have a Python3 installation with the markdown module, you can make all the HTML files using
+If you have a Python3 installation with the markdown and pygments modules, you can make all the HTML files using

     make